Yernar01/yernar/content/_index.md

       title: '📚 My life book'
       subtitle: ''
       text: |-
-        (My dream is to say, "I’m a research scientist on the Moonshot team at DeepMind.")
+        (My dream is to say, "I’m an AI/ML research scientist at one of the BigTech (MAANG)).")
 However, for now, I spend most of my time in the computer vision laboratory.
 I blog about machine learning, deep learning, and lifelong learning.

-        Write code 👨🏻‍💻, train model 💻, test 👨🏻‍💻, step += 1 🔂, and repeat the loop 🔙.
+        Write code 👨🏻‍💻, train model 💻, test the model 👨🏻‍💻, step += 1 🔂, and repeat the loop 🔙.

         Please reach out to collaborate 😃
     design: